In this post, you find out how DNSSEC and DANE cooperate, and learn how to set up DANE TLSA DNS records.

 Where SPF, DKIM, and DMARC focus more on the email messages and the sending hosts they come from, DANE focuses more on establishing the TLS connection between mail servers.

-The flow of SMTP DANE
+The flow of SMTP DANE on a mailserver

 To Summarize